crystal-lang/crystal-book/syntax_and_semantics/comments.md

 # Comments

-Comments start with the number (`#`) sign.
+Comments start with the (`#`) character.
 Only one-line comments are supported for now.

 ```crystal
 # This is a comment